tas50/killerbee/README.md

 Since KillerBee is a Python library, it integrates well with other Python software as well.
 For example, the Sulley library is a fuzzing framework written in Python by Pedram Amini.
-Using the Sulley mutation features and KillerBee's packet injection features, it is staightforward to build a mechanism for generating and transmitting malformed ZigBee data to a target.
+Using the Sulley mutation features and KillerBee's packet injection features, it is straightforward to build a mechanism for generating and transmitting malformed Zigbee data to a target.

 QUESTIONS/COMMENTS/CONCERNS
 ==============